 Open-ended play – Many of these educational toys have been included in this list because they facilitate independent open-ended play.
 Flockmen – natural, engaging toys for stacking and free play are ideal for Montessori classrooms.

 Educational Toys – Look for my recommendations for educational toys here.

-We use services of Kids Advance.
+We use the services of Kids Advance.
 You can find their store here.
 Often it was cheaper for me to order Montessori materials from the US rather than buying locally.
-The quality is just incredible and prices suit our modest homeschooling budget.
+The quality is just incredible, and the prices suit our modest homeschooling budget.

 Montessori Activity Sets – Montessori By Mom prepares and sends out Montessori toolboxes which include materials set up by theme, instructions, and video guides for teaching children and make learning educational and fun.
 I used their toolbox and had only great things to say.